 Modulated waveforms are computed mathematically and downloaded to the arbitrary waveform memory and generated at the output connector as an arbitrary waveform.
-The WX2184C is capable of producing an array of modulation, which places this generator in-line with stand-alone, high performance modulation generators.
-The WX2184C can produce: AM, FM, Sweep, Chirps, FSK, PSK, ASK, and Frequency and amplitude Hops.
-The WX2184C can also generate many types of (n)PSK and (n)QAM schemes.
+The WX2182C is capable of producing an array of modulation, which places this generator in-line with stand-alone, high performance modulation generators.
+The WX2182C can produce: AM, FM, Sweep, Chirps, FSK, PSK, ASK, and Frequency and amplitude Hops.
+The WX2182C can also generate many types of (n)PSK and (n)QAM schemes.
 The various modulation schemes are described below.
-Modulated waveforms are common for each channel pair.